atmin/jtmpl/index.md

 #### Source language

-The new language of choice is [Sweet.js](sweetjs.org).
-While CoffeeScript is an excellent prototyping language and served well during early stages of idea development, JavaScript base would be more accessible.
-Macros to be used are es6macros and sparkler.
+New language is JavaScript, augmented with [Sweet.js](sweetjs.org), [es6macros](https://github.com/jlongster/es6-macros) and [sparkler](https://github.com/natefaubion/sparkler).
+CoffeeScript is an excellent prototyping language and helped develop the idea.
+JavaScript base would be more accessible and can be shaped with macros to fit closely jtmpl needs.

 #### Eliminate the compiler